Consumption-based capital asset pricing model

-The consumption-based capital asset pricing model (CCAPM) is a model of the determination of expected (i.e. required) return on an investment.
+The consumption-based capital asset pricing model (CCAPM) is a model of the determination of expected (i.e. required) return on an investment, both across assets and over time.
 The foundations of this concept were laid by the research of Robert Lucas (1978) and Douglas Breeden (1979).

-The model is a generalization of the capital asset pricing model (CAPM).
+The model can be considered a generalization of the capital asset pricing model (CAPM).
 While the CAPM is derived in a static, one-period setting, the CCAPM uses a more realistic, multiple-period setup.
-The central implication of the CCAPM is that the expected return on an asset is related to "consumption risk", that is, how much uncertainty in consumption would come from holding the asset.
-Assets that lead to a large amount of uncertainty offer large expected returns, as investors want to be compensated for bearing consumption risk.
+The central implication of the CCAPM is that the expected return on an asset is related to "consumption risk", that is, how much the return on the asset correlates with aggregate consumption in the economy.
+Assets whose returns covaries a lot with aggregate consumption offer large expected returns, as investors want to be compensated for bearing consumption risk.

 The CAPM can be derived from the following special cases of the CCAPM: (1) a two-period model with quadratic utility, (2) two-periods, exponential utility, and normally-distributed returns, (3) infinite-periods, quadratic utility, and stochastic independence across time, (4) infinite periods and log utility, and (5) a first-order approximation of a general model with normal distributions.

-Formally, the CCAPM states that the expected risk premium on a risky asset, defined as the expected return on a risky asset less the risk free return, is proportional to the covariance of its return and consumption in the period of the return.
+In financial economics, the CCAPM is usually stated as follows: the expected risk premium on a risky asset, defined as the expected return on a risky asset less the risk free return, is proportional to the covariance of its return and consumption in the period of the return.
 The consumption beta is included, and the expected return is calculated as follows: